FREQUENTLY ASKED QUESTIONS

 - I am a member of the Accordion Society of Australia.
 I recommend checking the Accordion Society of Australia website for available teachers in your area.

-Will my accordion require a full restoration?
+Will my accordion require an overhaul/restoration?

 I have a very old vintage accordion.
 Is it possible to have it restored so I can play it frequently and perform?

 - It is possible to restore very old accordions.
-Even accordions over 100 years old can be restored to a playable condition; however, there should be an awareness that accordions over 50 years old have aged components and often significant wear and tear.
+Even accordions over 100 years old can be restored to a playable condition; however, there should be an awareness that accordions over 50 years old have aged components and very often significant wear and tear.
 This should be taken into consideration when purchasing an accordion with the plan to restore it for frequent use.
 There will most likely be a need for ongoing repairs.